loganbek/streamline-tools/README.md

 2) Extract the files into their own directory.

-3) Go to "chrome://extensions/" in your browser.
+3) Navigate to `chrome://extensions/` in your browser's address bar.

 4) Enable Developer Mode.